By Rebecca Kennedy and Maximus Planudes

 It is possible that many of these op-eds are addressing things that have happened outside of the discipline proper, such as removing the Odyssey from a middle school general language arts curriculum (not linking because all articles are attacks and are not fully honest) or protests by undergraduate students groups (like at Reed, Columbia, and Brown).
 There are solid reasons why middle schools may want to change/update their curricula.
 Also, student groups have legitimate reasons for feeling like “Classics” is yoked to White supremacism.
 Or, in the case of Columbia, that Ovid’s poems can read like incel handbooks when taught badly.
 We should not dismiss these concerns out of hand because, after all, they are coming from students and we teach them and want them in our classes (see Sarah Ahmed's Against Students).
 They don’t think these things because advocates for change within the discipline are telling them the field is racist.
 Advocates for change often have their own experiences of racism in the field and are still in it despite the racism.
 They want to make it so other BIPOC students don’t have to have those same experiences of alienation and, instead, can see the ancient world more accurately and find it interesting and worth study.

 In fact, the only person within the discipline we have seen who has explicitly said “let’s dismantle Classics departments” in a longer twitter convo, in which they advocated for Classics department members to ask to be reassigned to other disciplinary departments (history, languages, art history, philosophy, religion, etc), which I (MP) discussed here.
-We don’t think this is intended to be taken literally, but is best understood as another discussion about the nature of the field—what would a “Classics” look like without departments.
-This is the reality for many programs at smaller and no-elite state colleges already.
+[UPDATE: Walter Scheidel has also advocated this and may be the originator of the idea.]
+We don’t think this is intended to be taken literally (or is a serious recommendation in any sense), but is best understood as another discussion about the nature of the field—what would a “Classics” look like without departments.
+This is the reality for many programs at smaller and non-elite state colleges already.
 Best to discuss it on its merits.
 That is how fields stay relevant.

 Sure, the “burn it down rhetoric” is incendiary, and White Classicists tend to be a bit fragile and think we own the discipline, but it’s better to be the person who reads the whole article before commenting and not just the headline.
 Because, it is, in fact, nearly impossible to find people within the discipline who want to “destroy Classics.”
 Instead, we see increasing numbers within the discipline (every link here represents at least 2 more also advocating similar change), ranging from undergraduates to full tenured professors at a wide range of universities and secondary programs, working to make “Classics” more accessible, more equitable, more self-reflective, and open to innovation and new ideas.